MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/operation-of-parameterized-commands.md

 In a query with two or more parameters, a cached child is used only if all the parameter values match the cached values.

-## Parameterized Commands and Complex Parent Child Relations
+## Parameterized commands and complex parent child relations

 In addition to using parameterized commands to improve performance of an equi-join type hierarchy, parameterized commands can be used to support more complex parent-child relationships.
 For example, consider a Little League database with two tables: one consisting of the teams (team\_id, team\_name) and the other of games (date, home\_team, visiting\_team).